cdisc-org/DDF-RA/Deliverables/IG/examples/README.md

 Each study example is held in a separate directory and includes the source spreadsheet, the protocol and the resulting USDM API JSON file.
 Three study examples are included currently:

-- The old CDISC Pilot Study
+- The old CDISC Pilot Study (LZZT)
 - An Eli Lilly Diabetes Study (NCT03421379)
 - A Roche COVID Pnumonia Study (NCT04320615)